icyflame/blog/_posts/2014-09-18-almost-like-jee.md

 layout: post
 title: 4 exams, three days.
 comments: true
-categories: web-development, mid-autumn-semester-2014
+categories: web-development mid-autumn-semester-2014
 ---

 Four exams, two of which were "Science of Living Systems" and "Environmental Science" (Who thought we would have to study these in college! :/ ).
 And the other two were Dynamics and Transform Calculus.

 Although, at the very beginning, I was pretty afraid of Dynamics, (Analysing moving parts always freaked me out!), I turned out to love Dynamics, surprisingly!
 Transform Calculus, has always been great!

-But the highlight of everything, was that, these papers were within a span of 72 hours.
+But I guess, the emphasis should be on the fact that, these papers were within a span of 72 hours.
 And in quick succession.
 Morning Afternoon, + 24 hours and +36 hours.
 Which was just bad!

 But somehow, it's over, and we are up and running again.